 Meeting single men has never been easy and it isn’t easy today.
 But here some specific cell phone behavior tips that I think will help increase your chances of getting asked out more:

 1. Leave cell phone in car when grocery shopping.

 Grocery stores are a major venue for meeting single men.

 2. When out for lunch, dinner or cocktails with girlfriends, the cell phone must be in your purse for the entire evening.

 You’re there to spend time, have fun, and laugh with your friends, not to mention, you might want to talk to some men.
 That will not happen if all of you have your face in your cell phones.
 It is a complete turnoff seeing someone at a bar or restaurant constantly on their phone.

 3. Going for a walk?
-Cell phone in pocket please.
+Cell phone in pocket or leave it in the house please.

 4. Stop feeling like you have to respond to texts a minute after they are sent.